SAFE-Stack/docs/docs/recipes/package-management/add-npm-package-to-client.md

 # How do I add an NPM package to the Client?

-When you want to call a Javascript library from your Client, it is easy to import and reference it using [NPM](https://docs.npmjs.com/cli/npm).
+When you want to call a JavaScript library from your Client, it is easy to import and reference it using [NPM](https://docs.npmjs.com/cli/npm).

 Run the following command:
 ```bash